benallen-dev/benallen-dot-dev/content/posts/2024/sorry-boss-i-use-vim-btw/index.md

 You will never hear from me that trying Neovim is a bad idea, but I laughed my ass off when I realised the only person getting any work done was the guy who only just joined the team.
 Needless to say I spent the day helping my teammates with their configs and smugly pasting autocommands in chat.

 Suddenly one of the guys starts laughing, so I ask him "what's so funny?".
-He replies "you have single-handedly cost so much money, not by spending it but just the sheer number of wasted developer time when people try vim".
+He replies "You have single-handedly cost so much money, not by spending it but just the sheer amount of wasted developer time when people try vim".

 **He's probably not wrong.**